BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/RPI_GUIDE.md

         ./autogen.sh && ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768" CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" --disable-tests --with-miniupnpc --enable-upnp-default && make -j4 && sudo make install

-                    (this will take a while to complete even with the -j4 input so feel free to roll one (or more) and enjoy it/them)
+(note: this will take a while to complete even with the -j4 input so feel free to roll one (or more) and enjoy it/them)

  - Once it is finished exit the folder with: